 How You Can Be Climate Smart

 Everyone in Canaan can play a part in building a cleaner, healthier, more resilient community.
-Here are practical steps residents and businesses can take, many supported by financial incentives, and free resources.
+Here are practical steps residents and businesses can take, many supported by financial incentives and free resources.

-1. Save Energy at Home and Work
+1. Save Energy at Home

 • Upgrade Heating & Cooling